Damping of strong GHz waves near magnetars and the origin of fast radio bursts: MHD results for equatorial waves

-We have calculated the propagation of waves with frequency $\nu=\omega/2\pi=0.3\,$GHz and duration $\tau=0.1\,$ms. Two models are presented below: waves with initial power $L=10^{42}\,$erg/s and $L=10^{40}\,$erg/s.
-Figure~\ref{fig:L} shows the evolution of the wave power with radius found in the two simulations.
+Two models are discussed in detail below: waves with initial power $L=10^{42}\,$erg/s and $L=10^{40}\,$erg/s.
+Both simulated waves have frequency $\nu=\omega/2\pi=0.3\,$GHz and duration $\tau=0.1\,$ms. In addition, we will briefly discuss an example of waves with even higher initial power $L=10^{43}$\,erg/s.
+Figure~\ref{fig:L} shows the evolution of the wave power with radius found in the three simulations.